-This article will help you:
+This article will help you understand:

-- Understand what the Fair Credit Reporting Act (FCRA)
+- The Fair Credit Reporting Act (FCRA)

 For the purposes of employment, the FCRA applies to both full-time employees and independent contractors.